vkovic/laravel-model-meta/README.md

 ### Laravel Model meta storage

 Easily store and access model related metadata and avoid cluttering your models table with more fields.

-> The package is one of three metadata packages based on the same approach:
-> - vkovic/laravel-model-meta (this package - Laravel model related meta storage)
-> - [vkovic/laravel-meta](https://github.com/vkovic/laravel-meta) (general purpose meta storage)
-> - [vkovic/laravel-settings](https://github.com/vkovic/laravel-settings) (app specific settings meta storage)
->
-> Packages can be used separately or together.
-Internally they are using same table and share common logic.

 ---